ethman/Slakh/README.md

 ### Rendering and Mixing <a name="rendering"></a>

+After the 2100 MIDI files are selected, each MIDI file is split up into its individual "tracks" that contain one instrument per track.
+These tracks are randomly assigned to an associated Kontakt patch and rendered.
+Slakh uses 187 Kontakt patches categorized into 34 classes.
+The patch names and categorizations are available in the [Downloads](#downloads) section, above.
+Many patches are rendered with effects applied, like reverb, EQ, and compression.
+MIDI program numbers that are sparsely represented in LMD, like those under the “Sound Effects” header, are omitted.
+All tracks are rendered into separate monaural audio files at CD quality: 44.1kHz, 16-bit.
+They are distributed in the [flac](https://xiph.org/flac/) format.

+After being rendered, each song is automatically mixed by normalizing each track to be equal in terms of integrated loudness as calculated by the algorithm defined in the ITU-R BS.1770-4 specification [7].
+Each track is then summed together instantaneously to make a mixture, and a uniform gain is applied to the mixture and each track to ensure that there is no clipping.

-### Flakh <a name="flakh"></a>
+### Flakh2100 <a name="flakh"></a>

-The same 2100 MIDI files selected for Slakh2100 are also rendered with [FluidSynth](http://www.fluidsynth.org/) using the ‘TimGM6mb.sf2’ sound font, the default in [pretty\_midi](https://craffel.github.io/pretty-midi/).
+The same 2100 MIDI files selected for Slakh2100 are also rendered with [FluidSynth](http://www.fluidsynth.org/) using the `TimGM6mb.sf2` sound font, the default in [pretty\_midi](https://craffel.github.io/pretty-midi/).
 We refer to the resulting dataset as Flakh.
 As before, we similarly split the MIDI into individual tracks and render these individually to make stems.
 But differences in dithering between Kontakt and FluidSynth made normalizing and mixing Flakh as we did above.
 Instead FluidSynth renders the whole, unsplit MIDI “mixture” as the resultant audio mixture.

 ## Anaylsis <a name="analysis"></a>